 All beneficiaries of international protection enjoy specific civilian and socio-economic rights according to the legislation.
 As far as asylum-seekers are concerned, the Law allows all applicants to have access to the country’s territory and to the secondary rights provided for by law.
 Even asylum-seekers who may fall under the provisions of the Dublin II Regulation will be granted asylum-seeker status.
 The Refugee Law includes the definition of Refugee as it is formulated in the 1951 Refugee Convention.
 It also provides for a procedure for examining asylum applications, while defining the rights of asylum seekers, recognized refugees and other persons in need of international protection.

-The reception conditions of asylum-seekers are regulated by the 2005 Refugee Regulations (Reception Conditions for Applicants).
 The Cypriot asylum system is relatively recent since the Cypriot authorities have assumed responsibility for dealing with asylum cases since 1 January 2002, when the Cypriot Government replaced the United Nations High Commissioner for Refugees (UNHCR) in the handling of asylum applications.
-In summary, Cypriot asylum law provides for applications for international refugee protection to be examined by the Asylum Service of the Ministry of the Interior, while asylum-seekers whose applications are rejected are examined by the Refugee Reviewing Authority.
+In summary, Cypriot asylum law provides for applications for international refugee protection to be examined by the Asylum Service of the Ministry of the Interior, while appeals submitted by rejected asylum-seekers are examined by the Special Court of International Protection.

 In addition to the 1951 Convention on the Status of Refugees and the relevant Protocol of 1967, the Republic of Cyprus has adhered to a large number of international conventions and covenants on human rights as well as regional conventions such as that of the Council of Europe.